Te Rangi-tua-mātotoru: Death and succession

 Te Rangi-tua-mātotoru took no active role in the subsequent Battle of Kohikete, in which Ngāti Tūwharetoa defeated Ngāti Warahoe with the help of Pēhi Tūkōrehu of Ngāti Maniapoto.
 Shortly after this, Te Rangi-tua-mātotoru died.
-His body lay in state in a small house on Motutaiko Island, with his taiaha, his mats, and a kaka-feather cloak across the door, until it was desecrated by a raiding party of Ngāti Raukawa and Ngāti Maru led by Pataua, Wahine-iti, and Hape in the time of Mananui Te Heuheu Tukino II, who avenged that crime by a devastating attack on the raiding party at Rangatira Point.
+His body lay in state in a small house on Motutaiko Island, with his taiaha, his mats, and a kākā-feather cloak across the door, until it was desecrated by a raiding party of Ngāti Raukawa and Ngāti Maru led by Pataua, Wahine-iti, and Hape in the time of Mananui Te Heuheu Tukino II, who avenged that crime by a devastating attack on the raiding party at Rangatira Point.

 Te Rangi-tua-mātotoru's son, Te Rangihirawea, succeeded him as head of Ngāti Te Rangiita, but was not considered for the position as paramount chief of Tūwharetoa.
 After some struggle, that position was taken by a distant cousin, Herea Te Heuheu Tukino I, whose descendants continue to hold the post.